Daedalus escaping from the labyrinthReady-Made

 Click to let us know you've taken action

-Hakamada Iwao, now 75, has spent over 44 years on death row, 28 of them in solitary confinement.
 He was arrested in 1966 for the murder of his employer, his employer's wife, and their two children.

-He was convicted in 1968.
 Lawyers have made several unsuccessful appeals to the higher courts.

-.
-British Liberal Democrat MP Alastair Carmichael has worked on the case with Amnesty International, made a trip to Japan, and commented (on the Amnesty Blog website): “I have never come across a campaign before claiming a miscarriage of justice where the campaign included one of the trial judges!“
+British Liberal Democrat MP Alastair Carmichael has worked on the case with Amnesty International, made a trip to Japan, and commented (on the Amnesty Blog website): “I have never come across a campaign before claiming a miscarriage of justice where the campaign included one of the trial judges!”

-Execution is by hanging.
+Execution in Japan is by hanging.
 After appeals are exhausted, a prisoner may wait years or decades for this.
 Yet could be executed at any time.
 He is notified only on the morning of the day he is to die.
 It is done in secret.
 The family is informed only afterward.

-The Ministry of Justice claims this secrecy protects the family of the prisoner from shame, even that it reduces mental strain on the prisoner.
+The Ministry of Justice claimed this secrecy protects the family of the prisoner from shame, even that it reduces mental strain on the prisoner.
 It does the opposite: the prisoner lives year after year in unremitting fear of imminent hanging.

 Driven mad